Pennsylvania's Agricultural and Food Supply Systems

 Ensure safety of workers and product throughout the food supply chain

-The Wolf Administration has continued to work to secure the stability of the food supply, increase market opportunities, protect the workforce, and ensure food is plentiful and accessible.
+The commonwealth has continued to work to secure the stability of the food supply, increase market opportunities, protect the workforce, and ensure food is plentiful and accessible.
 The Department of Agriculture has advised food production and processing operations to adhere to the following guidance to minimize risk, maintain a healthy workforce, and ensure the safety of food:

 Farms and On-Farm Deliveries: The Department of Agriculture provided recommendations for limited exposure such as identifying drop off locations for regular deliveries, logging deliveries and on-farm entries, protecting the workforce, maintaining regular cleaning and sanitation, and writing a continuity of business plan to prepare if the farm operator becomes ill or needs to be isolated, so that farm operations can continue.